You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for lipitor

-As one of the most widely prescribed medications in the world, Lipitor (atorvastatin) has been a cornerstone in the treatment of high cholesterol and cardiovascular disease.
-Developed by Pfizer, Lipitor belongs to a class of medications known as statins, which work by inhibiting the production of cholesterol in the liver.
-But how exactly does Lipitor affect the liver, and what are the implications for our overall health?
+Lipitor, a widely prescribed medication, has been a cornerstone in the management of high cholesterol levels for decades.
+Developed by Pfizer, Lipitor (atorvastatin) belongs to a class of drugs known as statins, which work by inhibiting the production of cholesterol in the liver.
+But what exactly is the protein class that Lipitor primarily affects?

-Lipitor, like other statins, works by inhibiting the enzyme HMG-CoA reductase, which is responsible for converting mevalonate into cholesterol.
-By blocking this enzyme, Lipitor reduces the production of cholesterol in the liver, thereby lowering the levels of low-density lipoprotein (LDL) or "bad" cholesterol in the bloodstream.
+Lipitor, like other statins, works by inhibiting the activity of HMG-CoA reductase.
+By blocking this enzyme, Lipitor reduces the production of cholesterol in the liver, leading to a decrease in low-density lipoprotein (LDL) cholesterol levels.
+This, in turn, reduces the risk of cardiovascular disease.

 Expert Insights